-- 2. Describe the educational cycle within a local church educational ministry. - 3.
-Describe the concept of vocation as it relates to Christian education. - 4.
-Describe the interrelationships between the various church ministries (Christian education, youth ministry, biblical counseling, missions, etc.).
+- 1. Demonstrate the ability to design and implement a Christian Education program (within a local church or parachurch organization) through its full educational cycle. - 2.
+Describe the concept of vocation as it relates to Christian education. - 3.
+Explain the importance of the interrelationships between the various church ministries (Christian education, youth ministry, biblical counseling, missions, etc.).